 ICIE was formed to combat such problems.
 Our purpose is to train professionals from the insurance industry, legal profession, law enforcement, fire service, and related vendors in how to recognize fraudulent activities.
 By meeting regularly, professionals can share information for the purpose of identifying techniques and trends to combat those who seek to defraud the insurance industry.
 Innocent consumers pay higher premiums because those who commit fraud cost the insurance industry.

 Eventually, ICIE became named North Carolina Insurance Crime Information Crime Exchange (NCICIE).
 Each year in February we hold a training conference in Winston Salem, NC.
-It allows members from the insurance industry, legal profession, law enforcement, fire service, and vendors that work to detect and fight insurance crimes the opportunity to learn the latest information to help them with their jobs.
+It allows members from the insurance industry, legal profession, law enforcement, and fire service that work to detect and fight insurance crimes the opportunity to learn the latest information to help them with their jobs.
 We see attendance at the training conference grow each year.
-The annual conference offers our members the opportunity to obtain training hours while networking and visiting with the tremendous vendors and sponsors that support our organization.
+The annual conference offers our members the opportunity to obtain training hours while networking and visiting with the tremendous exhibitors and sponsors that support our organization.

 If you have a question, about insurance fraud, we encourage you to seek out a member of NCICIE.
 Better yet, if you are from the insurance industry, legal profession, law enforcement, fire service, or a vendor that works to investigate fraudulent claims, join our organization and help us fight insurance fraud in North Carolina.